LavanyaJay/travel-client/README.md

 ## How to start

-To start working on this project you can download or clone this repository, after you can:
+1. Clone the git repository into a new directory on your computer: `git clone git@github.com:LavanyaJay/travel-client.git`

-1. Run `npm install` on your terminal to install all the dependendencies
+2. Run `npm install` on your terminal to install all the dependendencies
-2. Run `npm run serve` to get a preview of the front end
+3. Run `npm run serve` to get a preview of the front-end

 ## Technologies used for this project